fal-ai/fal-js/libs/client/README.md

 ## Introduction

-The `fal.ai` JavaScript Client Library provides a seamless way to interact with `fal` serverless functions from your JavaScript or TypeScript applications.
+The `fal.ai` JavaScript Client Library provides a seamless way to interact with `fal` endpoints from your JavaScript or TypeScript applications.
 With built-in support for various platforms, it ensures consistent behavior across web, Node.js, and React Native environments.

 ## Getting started